sisoalbert/tensorflowjs-movenet/README.md

 ## Difficulty: Easy

-Please note: This demo loads an easy to use JavaScript class made by the TensorFlow.js team to do the hardwork for you so no machine learning knowledge is needed to use it.
+Please note: This demo loads an easy to use JavaScript class made by the TensorFlow.js team to do the hard work for you so no machine learning knowledge is needed to use it.

 If you were looking to learn how to load in a TensorFlow.js saved model directly yourself then please see our tutorial on loading TensorFlow.js models